 During the past decade, there has been an explosive growth in the use of "alternative" investments in enhancing investment portfolios.
 Alternative investments include hedge funds, private equity, commodities, infrastructure, and others.
 This first part of this course provides an introduction to a wide range of alternative investments.
-In the second half, we gain a rigorous understanding of portfolio management using alternative assets.
+In the second half, we gain a rigorous understanding of the practical portfolio management process.